JazzJE/dynamically-allocated-mlp/README.md

 - Saving the current state of the neural network for future use via the aforementioned neural network files
 - Training the neural network via five-fold training and early-stopping with customizable options
 - Predicting values using random sample features or user-inputted sample features
+- Creation of simple log files which describe parameters used in a given training session

 ## Setup